-Each campus with impacted programs uses supplementary admission criteria in screening applicants.
+Each campus with impacted programs or admission categories uses supplementary admission criteria in screening applicants.
 Supplementary criteria may include rank-ordering of freshman applicants based on the CSU eligibility index or rank-ordering of transfer applicants based on the overall transfer grade point average, completion of specified prerequisite courses, and a combination of campus-developed criteria.
 Applicants for freshman admission to impacted campuses or programs are required to submit scores on either the SAT or the ACT.
-For fall admission, applicants should take tests as early as possible and no later than October of the preceding year.
+For fall admission, applicants should take tests as early as possible and no later than November or December of the preceding year.

-The supplementary admission criteria used by the individual campuses to screen applicants appear periodically in the CSU Review and are made available by the campuses to all applicants seeking admission to an impacted program.
-Details regarding the supplemental admissions criteria are also provided at http://www.calstate.edu/AR/impactioninfo.shtml.
+The supplementary admission criteria used by the individual campuses to screen applicants are made available by the campuses to all applicants seeking admission to an impacted program.
+Details regarding the supplemental admission criteria are published at www.calstate.edu/impactioninfo.shtml.